RasaHQ/rasa/docs/tutorial_supervised.rst

 In this case messages will be retrieved from the command line because we specified the ``ConsoleInputChannel``.
 Responses are printed to the command line as well.
-You can find a complete example on how to load an agent and chat with it on the command line in ``examples/restaurantbot/run.py``.
+You can find a complete example of how to load an agent and chat with it on the command line in ``examples/restaurantbot/run.py``.